 MODWIN

 A Tool To Make a Tiny or "Lite" Windows ISO with optional built in scripts to remove all apps, packages, and features preinstalled on the ISO.
 Allows you to Inspect and Modify Windows Images as well as add custom files, folders, apps, and registry edits.
-Works on Win 10, 11, and Windows ARM isos.
+Works on Win 10, 11, (arm update being worked on).
 UUPDUMP Isos supported too!

 C Tiny related posts